chrisdiggle1/battleships/README.md

 <img src="assets/readme_images/invalid-intro.png">
 </details>

-When the user is asked to enter their name to start, if nothing is entered, the player will see a prompt stating that no name was entered and they needto enter a name to continue.
+When the user is asked to enter their name to start, if nothing is entered, the player will see a prompt stating that no name was entered and they need to enter a name to continue.

 <details>
 <summary>No Name Entered</summary>